-Due to the revenues coming from the new subsidiaries namely; PLPI, Duta Group, PFM and Pnx SG, coupled with, higher fuel prices (by 30[zs1] %) and additional volume sold
+Due to the revenues coming from the new subsidiaries namely; PLPI, Duta Group, PFM and Pnx SG, coupled with higher fuel prices and additional volume sold year-on-year.
+The parent company recorded an 8% improvement on its volume sold this year.

-138% increase in fuel service, storage income, rental income and other revenue This is due to the revenues from the newly acquired subsidiary - PFM and Action Able, Inc.
+138% increase in fuel service, storage income, rental income and other revenue Due to the revenues from the newly acquired subsidiary, namely PFM and Action Able, Inc.